Welcome Page

 Our Name

-Kelloch seems to be the preferred spelling of our name until after 1800.
-Then we diversified.
 Witness the old St. George Cemetery where in a radius of 30 feet you can find it spelled Kelloch, Kallock, Kalloch, Keller and Kellar.
 Gravestones for husbands and wives spell it differently side by side in St. George and West Rockport.
+In Warren Benjamin's stone reads Kellar while a monument in his memory nearby spells it Kalloch.
 Why?
 Illiteracy, family disputes, whimsy?
 We don't know.
 Spell it as you like!
 The Reunion spells it Kalloch probably out of esteem bordering on reverence for our first Family Reunion Association president, Rev. Joseph Kalloch.

 Kalloch Family Reunion Association

 We believe that our Reunion is the oldest in America.
 When Eliza Butler came home from Indiana for a visit in 1866 her family gathered several times.
 At one gathering it was suggested that it would be good to gather all the Kalloch clans on a regular basis, among them our founding twins, Nancy Wall and Rev. Joseph Kalloch.
-The first Reunion was held 6/23/1867.
+The first Reunion was held on June 23, 1867.

-Portions of the above text are from: Historical Background of The Killough Family, by Stephen P. Killough, and Introducing the Kalloch Family, by Peter T. Richardson, 1992.
-Tartan at the left side of the page is the "Modern MacDonald Tartan" from the Clan Donald-USA website (used with permission).
+Portions of the above text are from: Research done by Kalloch historian, Dean Mayhew.
+Introducing the Kalloch Family, by Peter T. Richardson, 1992.
+Tartan at the left side of framed pages is the "Modern MacDonald Tartan" from the Clan Donald-USA website (used with permission).

 This site is labeled "Child Friendly" with ICRA, SafeSurf, and we have taken the Pro-Ethics Pledge of the International Webmaster's Association.
 This site is dedicate to my children and all of our children.